ray-project/ray/doc/source/rllib/rllib-catalogs.rst

             :start-after: __sphinx_doc_begin__
             :end-before: __sphinx_doc_end__

-While Catalogs have a base class, you mostly interact with Algorithm-specific Catalogs.
+While Catalogs have a base class :py:class:`~ray.rllib.core.models.catalog.Catalog`, you mostly interact with Algorithm-specific Catalogs.
 Therefore, this doc also includes examples around PPO from which you can extrapolate to other algorithms.
-Prerequisites for this user guide is a rough understanding of RLModules.
+Prerequisites for this user guide is a rough understanding of `RLModules <rllib-rlmodule.html>`__.
 After reading this user guide you will be able to…

 - Instantiate and interact with a Catalog
 - Inject your custom models into RLModules
 - Inject your custom action distributions into RLModules
-- Extend RLlib’s selection of Models and distributions with your own
+- Extend RLlib’s selection of Models and Distributions with your own
 - Write a Catalog from scratch

 Catalog and AlgorithmConfig